 But then I got my first assignment back, and I did really well.
 And I thought, maybe I should stick with this because it might just be a really easy way of getting a bachelor’s degree.
 Since that was my main aim was just to have a bachelor’s degree, I wasn’t really too fussed about what it was going to be in because I really didn’t know which direction I was going.

 And then seeing patterns actually has really come up in your work!

 Yeah, exactly.
-Like being being a little bit of OCD with like, “Things have to be in that place” (anatomically.)
+Like being a little bit OCD like, “Things have to be in that place” (anatomically.)
 It’s actually very useful in my work as a Rolfer.

 How has it informed some of your choices and some of your work?

 Like from my education, like the seeing patterns, definitely I can use that a lot in my work.
 Relating to like, my, my way of making choices, I think that’s more just from my mom, to be honest, that I just – if I have an idea, and I get a good gut feeling, I just go for it.
 I’m not too like, should I, shouldn’t I. I literally always very clear when I get some idea that this is what I need to do.
 And then I just do it.
 I think that’s just my mom.
 Very, very gutsy woman.